GregUtas/robust-services-core/README.md

 If you enter `>read saveinit` as the first CLI command, a function trace of the initialization, which starts even before the invocation of `main`, is generated.
-This trace should look a lot like [this](output/init.trace.txt).
+This trace will look a lot like [this](output/init.trace.txt).
 Each function that appears in such a trace invoked `Debug::ft`, which records the following:
   * the function's name